The Budgeting Trick I Swear By: Why Two Budgets Are Better Than One

 You might think I’m a little bonkers having two budgets but only using one.

-But I’ve got to tell ya, having a plan for when things go south makes the thought of an economic downturn much less stressful.
+But I’ve got to tell you, having a plan for when things go south makes the thought of an economic downturn much less stressful.

 Read more about survival budgeting here